Problem

 Step 3.
 Once done, you can use the search feature to find the deleted file.
 Preview it and click the "Recover" button to get it back.

-First, you can recover deleted files not in Recycle Bin using Windows' Previous Versions feature.
+First, you can recover deleted files not in Recycle Bin using Windows Previous Versions feature.
 It creates a restore point that deals with data and settings in a specific past state for recovery.

 Step 1: Right-click on the folder where the deleted file was located and click "Restore previous versions".
 Then a recovery option will appear.